Tom Jones (1963 film)

 Tom Jones is a 1963 British period comedy film, an adaptation of Henry Fielding's classic 1749 novel The History of Tom Jones, a Foundling.
 It is directed by Tony Richardson from a screenplay written by John Osborne, and stars Albert Finney as the titular character.
-The cast also features Susannah York, Hugh Griffith, Edith Evans, Joan Greenwood, Diane Cilento, and David Warner in his film debut.
+The cast also features Susannah York, Hugh Griffith, Edith Evans, Joyce Redman, Joan Greenwood, Diane Cilento, and David Warner in his film debut.

 The film was a success both critically and at the box office, and was one of the most critically acclaimed and popular comedies of its time.
 At the 36th Academy Awards, it was nominated for ten Oscars, winning four: Best Picture, Best Director for Richardson, Best Adapted Screenplay and Best Original Score.
 It also won two Golden Globe Awards, including Best Motion Picture – Musical or Comedy, and three BAFTA Awards, including Best Film and Best British Film.

 In 1999, the British Film Institute ranked it as the 51st greatest British film of the 20th century.